dsdashun/ccctx/README.md

 This way, the environment variables `ANTHROPIC_BASE_URL` and `ANTHROPIC_AUTH_TOKEN` will be set in your current shell session.

-For temporary context switching, you can use the `run` command which will execute claude-code with the specified context without affecting your current shell environment.
+For temporary context switching, you can use the `run` command which will execute claude with the specified context without affecting your current shell environment.

 In interactive mode (when no context name is provided), you can:
 - Use arrow keys (↑ ↓) to navigate between contexts